 5 benefits of drinking water:

-- Water aids to regulate the body temperature.
+• Water aids in regulating the body temperature.

-On why you should drink water after sex, research reveals that the body produces stress hormones when it’s dehydrated.
+To answer the big question: Should we drink water just after sex?
+A recent research reveals that the body produces stress hormones when it’s dehydrated.

 By limiting blood flow and shrinking arteries to various sections of the body, these stress hormones (also known as cortisol) interfere with the body’s natural hormone levels and how it responds to sexual activity.